Harold Elliott (Australian Army officer): Early life

 Harold Edward Elliott was born 19 June 1878 in West Charlton, Victoria, the third son and fifth child of eight children of a farmer and prospector, Thomas Elliott, and his wife Helen, née Janvrin.
 To his family, he was nicknamed "Harkey".
 He grew up on the family farms, and attended the local school, known as the Rock Tank.
 In 1894, his father was one of six men who made a sensational find on the goldfields at Coolgardie, Western Australia.
 They sold their claim to the Earl of Fingall for £180,000 and a sixth interest.
 Fingall then floated it in London as a company valued at £700,000.
 This changed the family's circumstances.
 Debts were paid, and the farms acquired outright.
 The family moved to a new house named "Elsinore" near Lake Wendouree in Ballarat, Victoria.
 In January 1895, Elliott commenced at Ballarat College, a private Presbyterian boys' school, where one of the school houses, "Elliott", is now named after him.
 Despite concerns about the adequacy of his Rock Tank education, Elliott topped his class in Latin, bookkeeping, and Bible studies in his first year.
 He topped the class in seven of his eight subjects in 1896, and went on to become dux of the school in 1897.

 Elliott entered Ormond College, the Presbyterian hall of residence at the University of Melbourne in 1898 to study law.
 Between 1883 and 1896, law students had been required to first obtain a Bachelor of Arts degree before going on to study law.
 This had been changed, but Elliott, who was under no financial pressure to complete his degree quickly, elected to follow the old route and complete an arts degree first.
 He also represented Ormond College in football and athletics, and joined the University Officers' Training Corps.
 In March 1900, the Imperial authorities asked the Australian colonial governments to raise a force of 2,500 Imperial Bushmen for service in the South African War.
 Elliott decided to interrupt his studies to serve, and was one of 4,000 applicants for the 626 positions allotted to Victoria.
 He was accepted for the Victorian Imperial Bushmen, and trained at Langwarrin, Victoria, before embarking for South Africa on 1 May 1900.

-In another aspect of his life, Elliott would join the United Grand Lodge of Victoria as a Freemason in the old and established Naval & Military Lodge No 49.